DavidMorp/DavidMorp.github.io/README.md

 ##### Berlin, Germany
 ### Senior Site Reliability Engineer - TCoE
 #### Oct ’23 - present
 The Technology Centre of Excellence BU  provides managed cloud services to the Lufthansa Group and 350 other airlines.
-Part of the Network Platform Team, I am responsible for the development of the Terraform deployments of new Landing Zone Hubs in GCP and Azure.
-I also manage the team's GitHub Org and our pipelines and assist our customers needing tailor made solutions.
+As part of the Network Platform Team, I develop Terraform-based infrastructure for new Landing Zone Hubs in GCP and Azure.
+I also manage the team's GitHub Org, our pipelines and assist customers needing tailor made solutions within our cloud platform.

 ## Cisco Systems GmbH
 ##### Berlin, Germany